-Newington's intent to recover CIP-IROL Costs for each affiliated facility designated as an IROL-Critical Facility, and an order accepting the rate schedule will provide an effective date after which associated costs incurred can be recovered following completion of the process contemplated by Schedule 17 and a subsequent section 205 filing identifying the specific costs to be recovered.
+On February 18, 2021, Essential Power Newington, LLC ("EP Newington") requested FERC acceptance of a proposed rate schedule to allow EP Newington to begin the recovery period for certain Interconnection Reliability Operating Limits Critical Infrastructure Protection costs under Schedule 17 of the ISO-NE Tariff ("CIP-IROL Costs").
+EP Newington stated that the rate schedule will provide interested parties notice of EP Newington's intent to recover CIP-IROL Costs for each affiliated facility designated as an IROL-Critical Facility, and an order accepting the rate schedule will provide an effective date after which associated costs incurred can be recovered following completion of the process contemplated by Schedule 17 and a subsequent section 205 filing identifying the specific costs to be recovered.
 A February 18, 2021 effective date was requested.
-Comments on this filing are due on or before March 11, 2021.
-Thus far, NESCOE has filed a doc-less intervention.
+Comments on this filing were due on or before March 11, 2021; none were filed.
+NESCOE filed a doc-less intervention.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-Bucksport CIP IROL (Schedule 17) Cost Recovery Period Filing (ER21-957)
+• Bucksport CIP IROL (Schedule 17) Cost Recovery Period Filing (ER21-957)